 - The nature, severity, and frequency of the offence(s) disclosed.
 The offence(s) may be recent or in the distant past (refer to point no. 4 for discussion on distant past).
 The number and frequency of the offence(s) may indicate a possible pattern of behaviour or they may be viewed as an isolated incident(s).

 The protocol for the failed screening is to refer the matter to the Registration Committee.
-The committee is to review the file and make a recommendation to the Registrar, or hold a hearing with applicant, if applicable and forward recommendations to the Registrar.
+The committee reviews the file and makes recommendations to the Registrar, or will hold a hearing with applicant, if applicable and forward recommendations to the Registrar.

 Sensitive personal information generally requires an extra level of protection and a higher duty of care.
-The College of Vocational Rehabilitation Professionals appoints the Registrar of the College to be responsible for the collection, retention, and destruction of the Vulnerable Sector Screenings, which must be under the Registrar’s control and secured in a safe storage area separate from CVRP files.
+The College of Vocational Rehabilitation Professionals appoints the Registrar of the College to be responsible for the collection, retention, and destruction of the Vulnerable Sector Screenings, which must be under the Registrar’s control and secured in a safe storage.
 This is because most individuals consider police (law enforcement) information, as well as medical information, about themselves to be examples of highly sensitive personal information.
 This type of information should be protected by special security measures and should have minimal secondary use and no disclosure to third parties.